 Complaints pertaining to the Voluntary Consensus Process must first be directed to, and investigated by, the criteria development organization managing the Voluntary Consensus Process.
 If the complainant is not satisfied with the resolution of the complaint, then the complainant may raise the issue, in writing, directly with GEC.
-Complaints regarding other aspects of GEC's Dynamic Criteria Development Process are received and managed by GEC.
-Details regarding the management of such complaints are identified in GEC Dynamic Criteria Development Process (P74).
+Complaints regarding other aspects of GEC's criteria development or revision activities are received and managed by GEC.
+Details regarding the management of such complaints are identified in GEC Criteria Development Process (P74).